juan-leon/lowcharts/README.md

 triggered in your server.

 The idea is to depict the frequency of logs that match a regex (by default any log that is read by the tool).
-The sub-command can autodetect the more common (in my personal and biased experience) datetime/timestamp formats: rfc 3339, rfc 2822, python `%(asctime)s`, golang default log format, nginx, rabbitmq, strace -t (or -tt, or -ttt),ltrace,... as long as the timestamp is present in the first
+The sub-command can autodetect the most common (in my personal and biased experience) datetime/timestamp formats: rfc 3339, rfc 2822, python `%(asctime)s`, golang default log format, nginx, rabbitmq, strace -t (or -tt, or -ttt),ltrace,... as long as the timestamp is present in the first